Category:

 Early Life

-Bill Bowerman was born in Portland, Oregon in February 1911.
+Bill Bowerman was born William Jay Bowerman on February 19, 1911, in Portland, Oregon.
 His father was the former Governor of Oregon, Jay Bowerman.
 His mother grew up in Fossil, Oregon.
-The family moved to Fossil after Jay and Bowerman's mother divorced in 1913.
+The family moved to Fossil after Bill's parents divorced in 1913.
 Bowerman had two older brothers and a sister.
-He had a twin brother named Thomas who died in a tragic elevator accident Bowerman was only 2 years old.
+His twin brother, Thomas, died in a tragic elevator accident at the age of 2.

 College Years

-Bowerman attended the University of Oregon in 1929 where he played for the football team and studied journalism.
+Bowerman attended the University of Oregon in 1929, where he played on the football team and studied journalism.

-Most importantly, Bowerman joined the college track team, which would launch Bowerman's lifelong relationship with the sport.
-Bowerman was also a member of the Beta Theta Pi Fraternity.
+Most importantly, Bowerman joined the college track team, which would launch his lifelong relationship with the sport.
+He was also a member of the Beta Theta Pi Fraternity.

 Post-War/University of Oregon

 After World War II, Bowerman returned to his position as a Medford High School coach and educator.
-Bowerman and his family next moved to Eugene, Oregon, where Bowerman was hired to be the head coach of the track team at Bowerman's alma mater, the University of Oregon.
+Bill and his family next moved to Eugene, Oregon, where he was hired to be the head coach of the track team at his alma mater, the University of Oregon.
 He took the position on July 1, 1948.

 Bowerman and his Men's Track Team of Oregon would famously win 24 NCAA individual titles (boasting wins in 15 out of 19 events), not to mention 4 NCAA crowns (taking place in 1962, 1964, 1965, and 1970).
 The team also famously posted 16 top-10 NCAA finishes in as little as 24 years with Bowerman at the head coach position.

-Bowerman's track and field teams had 33 Olympians, 38 conference champions, as well as 64 All-Americans.
-He trained many successful athletes including 31 Olympic athletes, 12 American record holders, 51 All-Americans, 22 NCAA champions, 16 runners who broke the four-minute mile mark.
-Bowerman would end up coaching at the University of Oregon for 24 years and led the team to a winning record in 23 of those years.
+Bowerman's track and field teams had 33 Olympians and 38 conference champions, as well as 64 All-Americans.
+He trained many successful athletes, including 31 Olympic athletes, 12 American record holders, 51 All-Americans, 22 NCAA champions, and 16 runners who broke the four-minute mile mark.
+Bill would end up coaching at the University of Oregon for 24 years and led the team to a winning record in 23 of those years.
 Bowerman's teams would finish in the top 10 of the nation as many as 16 times.

 One of the athletes coached by Bowerman at the University was his future Nike co-founder, Phil Knight.